 I started this blog because I do periodically have geeky ideas and ramblings that I’d like to share with others, and because my main personal site is so out-of-date that I have trouble even admitting it exists. (see aforementioned lack of time).

 I hope you find the things I have to say useful, or at least, entertaining.
-Feel free to throw virtual Shmooballs at me on Twitter (@schuetzdj), but be warned, I have access to a pretty strong rebuttal mechanism!
+Feel free to throw virtual Shmooballs at me on Twitter (@DarthNull), but be warned, I have access to a pretty strong rebuttal mechanism!
 If you’d like to talk in more than single-sentence fragments, my email is david (at) dasnet (dot) org.
+You can find my PGP key on Keybase, and at the MIT PGP Keyserver.

 About the Site

-i’ve been playing with websites and blogs and such for quite a whil enow.
+I’ve been playing with websites and blogs and such for quite a while now.
 First it was static files built from XML sources.
 Then I self hosted a couple sites using Drupal for a while.
 I eventually got tired of how complicated that was, and moved to self-hosted Wordpress, then in 2010 I moved to a Wordpress.com hosted site.
-Now I’m kind of going back to the beginning, with a static site built from simple files (this time around, it’s built using Markdown instad of XML).
+Then I kind of went back to the beginning, with a static site built from simple files (this time around, it’s built using Markdown instad of XML).
+For a few years (2014-2017), I used a system based on Second Crack, originally built by Marco Arment.
+I made a few tweaks, to support a couple different taxonmy structures (lists, as well as tags), but never really went too much further with it.
+And the overall style was pretty much a direct lift from Marco’s blog, as well – which I liked, because it was simple and straightforward… But eventually I realized it still needed some work.

 About the Content